Spike in Isle of Palms murders, police chief asks for help from community

 About the Author

-Scott E. Kegel is a Personal Injury Attorney in Charleston, South Carolina with over 18 years of legal experience.
+Scott E. Kegel is a Personal Injury Attorney in Isle of Palms, South Carolina with over 18 years of legal experience.
 Mr. Kegel prides himself in representing injured parties in suits against those responsible, as well as staying active in the community that he has called home for over 15 years.